-Some ideas being considered are extending outdoor dining areas along the footpath or in some instances temporary use of parking bays with parklets or adjoining/adjacent open space where practical.
+Outdoor dining areas are being extended along the footpath or in some instances the temporary use of parking bays with parklets or adjoining/adjacent open space where practical.
 Temporary and partial road closures may also be considered.

 To accommodate the outdoor dining focus, there is likely to be a loss of some parking, and Council will also need to consider how any car parking enforcement is undertaken in light of these unique circumstances.

 This is a time for us all to be creative about what this new phase of outdoor dining will look like.
 This is an opportunity to create something new and unique.
 Monash is renowned for its innovation and we’re confident our businesses will rise to this challenge.

-Council will be setting a minimum standard for the increased outdoor dining during this period to ensure that all establishments are functional, accessible and safe.
+Council has set a minimum standard for the increased outdoor dining during this period to ensure that all establishments are functional, accessible and safe.
 To ensure our hospitality businesses can open as soon as it is allowed outdoor dining and associated permits such as liquor licensing red line permits will be fast-tracked.

-Input from our traders is critical so we want to hear from you - your knowledge, experience and ideas will help us plan the way forward.
+Input from our traders is critical so we want to hear from you - your knowledge, experience and ideas are invaluable.

 If you would like to discuss any aspect of your business and enhanced outdoor dining, please contact Thalia Bennett on 9518 3539.

 Hospitality Restart Guidelines

 The Hospitality Restart Guidelines assists hospitality businesses to prepare to safely operate in accordance with public health directions, while also ensuring that workers and members of the public feel confident that their health and safety is being protected.
 This includes workplaces such as: standalone cafes and restaurants, pubs, bars, nightclubs, RSLs and community clubs or hotels, fast food outlets, cafeterias and canteens.

 Read: Industry Restart Guidelines – Hospitality